States split by party on accepting Purdue Pharma settlement

 Paul Nolette, a Marquette University political scientist, said in an email that the GOP attorneys general and local governments “don’t see this as a bad deal under the circumstances.”
 But he said Democrats have been stung by a backlash over settlements over foreclosures years ago, and they “see political risks for not pushing for more.”

 Mulvihill reported from Cherry Hill, New Jersey.

-Associated Press writer Richard Lardner in Washington contributed to this report.
+Associated Press writers Kim Chandler in Montgomery, Alabama; Emery Dalesio in Raleigh, North Carolina; David Eggert in Lansing, Michigan; and Richard Lardner in Washington contributed to this report.